-UNICEF to Kano govt: Pass Child protection bill into law to address bottlenecks against children's rights, dev
+UNICEF to Kano govt: Pass Child Protection Bill into law to address bottlenecks against children's rights, dev

-The United Nations Children Fund, UNICEF has called on the Kano State government to as a matter of urgency pass the Child protection bill into law to address bottleneck issues affecting children’s rights and development in the state.
+KANO—THE United Nations Children Fund, UNICEF, has called on Kano State government to urgently pass the Child Protection Bill into law to address bottleneck issues affecting children’s rights and development in the state.

-Farah also called for the scale up of social protection programmes in the state, such as cash transfer programmes, moving towards child grant to accelerate poverty reduction and human development and to address some of the financial barriers to children accessing basic social services such as health, and education.
+Farah also called for scale up of social protection programmes in the state, such as cash transfer programmes, moving towards child grant to accelerate poverty reduction and human development and to address some of the financial barriers to children accessing basic social services, such as health, and education.

 “To help children unleash their full potentials, those who have the power to make decision on resource allocation must ensure that not just the required resources are invested in a timely manner, but that such investment is based on objective sound analysis on what development challenges are actually affecting children – and women – that need to be addressed.